murkl/arch-os/recovery/README.md

 with `task.yaml` and `task.sh` in it, the script is sourced into a shell that already carries `lib.sh` and an `ERR` trap, and `simulating && return 0` is what makes `DEBUG=true` a simulation rather than a repair.

+The repair itself lives in those scripts, not in `lib.sh`: unlocking, rolling back and rebuilding are each one task's whole job and are read there.
+What `lib.sh` holds is what more than one of them has to agree about — where the system is mounted, what its partitions are called, and the mount options a rollback has to put back exactly as the open found them.
+A task that ships a file of its own keeps it beside itself: `tasks/rollback/snapshots.sh` is the list of snapshots, named from `recovery.yaml` as the answers that question offers.

 ## Answers